sudarshan2401/tp/docs/DeveloperGuide.md

 ---

-**Use case: Adding a lesson for a Class**
+**Use case: Adding a lesson to a Class Schedule** **MSS**
-**MSS**

 1. User requests to view the list of classes
 2. EduTrack shows a list of classes
 3. User requests to add a lesson for a particular class
 4. EduTrack appends to the Class schedule of that particular class
-5. EduTrack informs that user that the lesson was added to the class schedule
+5. EduTrack informs the user that the lesson was added to the class schedule

     Use case ends.